 I got myself a totally bad-ass Motorola Milestone Android phone a while ago.
 I was excited about it cause it looks so damn awesome with the black shiny display and all, and it’s got frigging Android on it so it rocks with all the apps and geekness it offers.
 After a while however I noticed some things are kinda buggy on it too and I started looking for some answers online.

-At first I wanted to figure out if I was having a broken phone (hardware issue) which I could simply return or if it was the OS/software which was the problem.
+At first, I wanted to figure out if I was having a broken phone (hardware issue) which I could simply return or if it was the OS/software which was the problem.
 After a long search online finding lots of people with the same issues on Motorola Droid & Milestone phones (and also on HTC actually) it turns out I was plagued by some Android 2.1 problems.
 The good thing is Motorola is currently sending out updates for these problems for Milestone mobiles all over, including Europe.
 The annoying thing is that it’s taking them a while and it’s unclear which countries will be next in line.
-First off, here’s the bugs that are to be fixed in that update.
+First off, here’re the bugs that are to be fixed in that update.
 If you’re having any of these issues, that patch should fix it:

 Improved Stability Prevents the phone from random power cycling (turning off and on), and minimizes force closes in certain applications.